SuiNSdapp/docs/README.md

 #### Registry

-A single source of truth maintaining a list of names recording the owner, resolver, and TTL for each, and allows the owner of a domain to make changes to that data.
+A single source of truth maintaining a list of names records the owner, resolver, and TTL for each, and allows the owner of a domain to make changes to that data.

 All SuiNS lookups start by querying the registry.